 College scholarships are a convenient way to pay for college, but many students are confused about how the whole process works.
 How is the money awarded, and what can you spend it on?

 What is a college scholarship?

-Scholarships are financial awards designed to help students pay for colleges.
+Scholarships are financial awards designed to help students pay for college.
 Sometimes a scholarship is a one-time check.
 Some college scholarships are renewable and provide money for students each semester or school year.